evilmartians/liquor/doc/language-spec.md

 Liquor has _expressions_, which can be used to perform computations with values.
 This section does not define a normative grammar; the full grammar is provided in section [Grammar](#grammar).

 Order of evaluation of Liquor expressions is not defined.
 As every value is immutable, the value of the entire expression should not depend upon the order of evaluation.
-Implementation-provided tags and functions should not mutate any global state.
+Implementation-provided tags and functions must not mutate any global state and should not access it whenever possible.

 #### 2.4.1 Literals